Abigail-McClure/batchPhotoEditor/README.md

 # Batch Photo Editor

-Upload one photo, dial in your edits, lock it as a template, then upload more, edits apply automatically to every image in the batch.
+Upload one photo, dial in your edits, lock it in as a template, then upload more, edits apply automatically to every image in the batch.

 ## Motivation